-Auroch has the right to earn 75% through expenditure of AUD $2.8 million on the Alcoutim Licence in Easten Portugal.
+Auroch has the right to earn 75% of the Alcoutim Copper-Zinc Project through expenditure of AUD $2.8 million in Easten Portugal.

-The Alcoutim Project covers 576 square kilometres and lies immediately east and down plunge of the Super-Giant Neves Corvo deposit in Eastern Portugal.
+The Alcoutim Project covers 576 square kilometres and lies immediately east of the Super-Giant Neves Corvo deposit.
 The licence covers the interpreted down plunge extensions of the highly prospective Neves Corvo trend.
-Previous geophysical exploration has highlighted twenty-two targets that are characterised by coincident gravity and magnetic anomalies, modelling of the data suggests target depths of 700 to 1000m
+Previous geophysical exploration has highlighted 22 targets that are characterised by coincident gravity and magnetic anomalies and modelling of the data suggests target depths of 700 to 1,000m

-Major gravity highs are shown within the Alcoutim licence in Figure 2, similar anomalies focussed the initial Neves Corvo exploration.
+Major gravity highs are shown within Alcoutim in Figure 2, similar anomalies were the focus of the initial Neves Corvo exploration.
 A series of small deposits of remobilised copper are present in the south of Neves Corvo which are spatially related to a series of NE-SW trending faults that post-date the VMS mineralisation.
-Similarly, deposits of remobilised copper are found in the south of the Alcoutim license which were mined in several places such as Cova dos Mouros.
-It is possible that these small deposits represent remobilised copper from mineralisation at depth and give further evidence to the prospectivity of the main gravity and magnetic anomalies.
+Similarly, deposits of remobilised copper are found in the south of Alcoutim, which were mined in several places such as Cova dos Mouros.
+It is possible that these small deposits represent remobilised copper from mineralisation at depth and provide further evidence to the prospectivity of the main gravity and magnetic anomalies.

-Within the licence area there are multiple coincident gravity-magnetic and EM targets that are the focus for the first round of drilling due to commence almost immediately.
+Within the licence area there are multiple coincident gravity-magnetic and EM targets that are the focus for the Company’s first round of drilling.
 Importantly the most intense gravity anomalies lie along the Neves Corvo structural trend Figure 5.

-Figure 2 Location diagram for Land of Giants Project highlighting major magnetic anomalies and the vital Neves Corvo Trend – Also highlighted are the major gravity anomalies that will be the focus of the initial drill testing.
+Figure 2 Location diagram for Alcoutim Project highlighting major magnetic anomalies and the vital Neves Corvo Trend.
+Also highlighted are the major gravity anomalies that are the focus of the initial drill testing.
 Note the presence of several small oxide copper deposits to the south west of the main gravity targets and the similarity to the situation at Neves Corvo.

 Exploration in Portugal